getdebarghya07/Covid-19/README.md

 ## Current News on Covid-19
 During this pandemic it is necessary to remain up to date with current news on Covid-19.
 So there's a dedicated section for Covid-19 news only.

-The site is hosted [here](https://getdebarghya07.github.io/Covid-19/)
+This project is created using React library and COvid19india API The site is hosted [here](https://getdebarghya07.github.io/Covid-19/)